Kutkai District

-Kutkai Township is a township of Muse District in the Shan State of eastern Burma.
+Kutkai Township (ကွတ်ခိုင်မြို့နယ်) is the only township of Kutkai District (ကွတ်ခိုင်ခရိုင်) in northern Shan State, eastern Myanmar.
 The principal town is Kutkai.

 Geography

 It shares the border with Laukkaing Township (Laukkai Township) of Laukkaing District in the east.
-It shares the borders with Muse Township in the north, Kunlong Township and Salween River in the east, Hsenwi Township in the south, Nanhkan Township and Namtu Township (Namkham Township) in the west. it was formed with 6 wards, 75 village tracts and 640 villages on 15 July 1972.
+It shares the borders with Muse Township in the north, Kunlong Township and Salween River in the east, Hsenwi Township in the south, Nanhkan Township (Namkham Township) and Namtu Township in the west. it was formed with 6 wards, 75 village tracts and 640 villages on 15 July 1972.
 It has 16 wards, 69 village tracts and 463 villages in 2009.

+In 2022, the Ministry of Home Affairs promoted the township to its own district, splitting the township from Mu Se District.
+The township has 1 subtownship- the Tarmoenye subtownship, an informal subdivision used for administrative and statistical purposes centred on the town of Tarmoenye.

 It has rain from May to October and average rainfall of 70 in in 119 days a year.
 Its attitude is over 4,400 ft above sea level and its temperature is not over 30 C. It is 7.06 mi2.

 Economy

 Kutkai Township's major business is agriculture and livestock breeding.
 Paddy, corn, groundnut, sesame, sunflower, black gram, green gram, pigeon peas, cotton and sugarcane are grown. tea, walnut, coffee, rubber and tapioca are grown as poppy substitutes.
 It has 92,491 acres of arable lands.
 Paddy fields are about 16,882, other crops are 36,645 acres, hilly farmlands are 6,850 acres and gardens are 31,869 acres.

 It has 11,145 acres of forest reserved, 469,169 acres of protected forest and 6,160 acres of teak plantation.
 About 44% of township area is covered with forests.